 Aficionados of rock and pop music have long delighted in discovering hidden tracks, secret songs not listed on an album’s packaging.
 Ditties like the Beatles’ “Her Majesty” appeared when records were dominant, and hidden tracks persisted with compact discs.
 Less common in an age of streaming services and song-by-song disaggregated listening, the idea is still relevant enough that there’s a downtown Phoenix wine and beer store, Hidden Track Bottle Shop, with an adjacent coffee house and wine bar, Hidden Track Cafe, under the same ownership.

-While the bottle shop lives up to its name with a location somewhat hidden inside the lobby of the 111 West Monroe tower, the cafe is a bit more prominent with a street entrance and a long, shaded patio that stretches nearly to Central Avenue.
-There’s just a little seating inside the cafe itself; more options are found in the building lobby and outside.
-The location is just a block-and-a-half from the Van Buren / Central (westbound) and Van Buren / First Avenue (eastbound) light rail platforms.
+While the bottle shop lives up to its name with a location somewhat hidden inside the lobby of the 111 West Monroe office tower, the cafe is more prominent with a street entrance and a long, shaded patio that stretches nearly to First Avenue.
+The cafe and shop are just a block-and-a-half from the Van Buren / Central (westbound) and Van Buren / First Avenue (eastbound) light rail platforms.
 Bike racks in the area take the form of loops built into several parking meters along Monroe, as well some additional ones on the east side of First Avenue.

 111 W. Monroe St., Phoenix AZ 85003